Triangle Dissections

 Triangle — Decagram {10/2} (10 pieces)

-This uses the TT2 technique.
+This uses the TT2 method.

 Triangle — Decagram {10/4} (10 pieces)

-This uses the PT technique.
+This uses the PT method.

 Triangle — Dodecagram {12/2} (6 pieces)